 - a) The duration of a game shall be three twenty-minute straight time periods, with intermissions of five minutes between periods.
-Each period shall start with a face off. - b) All nets must be CLA approved a) A score sheet must be completed prior to each game.
+Each period shall start with a face off. - b) All nets must be CLA approved a) Defensive players may place their sticks on a ball-carrier and use equal pressure to prevent players' movement.

-b) All goals, assists and penalties are recorded and the score is displayed on the scoreboard.
+- a) A score sheet must be completed prior to each game. - b) All goals, assists and penalties are recorded and the score is displayed on the scoreboard.
 A differential of more than five goals is not displayed.

-Contact- Novice, Peewee (Option X) Page 155
+Contact- Novice, Peewee (Option X) Page 157